codyzu/codyzu.github.io/hapi/hapi.md

 * mobile site (single point, proxy)
   * node.js: "heavy on network, light on processing... streaming"
 * originally built on express.js
+* today: powers all mobile APIs at Walmart
+* soon: powering all e-commerce at Walmart

 # why